Clats97/OneTimePad/README.md

 ## Usage Instructions

 1. **Run the Script:**
-   Execute the script in a terminal using Python 3.
+   Execute the script in a terminal or by downloading it using Python 3x.

 2. **Select an Option:**
    - Enter `1` for encryption.
    - Enter `2` for decryption.

 3. **Input Your Text:**
-   Type your plaintext (for encryption) or ciphertext (for decryption) in uppercase.
+   Type your plaintext (for encryption) or ciphertext (for decryption).

 4. **View the Result:**
    The script outputs the encrypted ciphertext or decrypted plaintext.
 If the text contains more letters than the key length, an error is displayed.